How Pet Insurance Works

 • Email with attached documents

 Include an itemized, paid invoice showing each service, diagnosis notes, and costs.
-This documentation helps the claims team process your submission accurately.

 Step 3: Receive Reimbursement

-After reviewing your claim, the insurance company calculates your reimbursement based on your plan’s terms.
+After reviewing your claim, the insurance company calculates reimbursement based on your plan's terms.
 Reimbursement amounts depend on three key factors:

 Factor